 Reporting is one of the areas where none of the Billing Systems can meet 100% requirements out-of-the-box.
-Definitely marketing or finance departments will come up with such reporting requirements which would need lots of custom development.
+Definitely marketing or finance departments will come up with such reporting requirements, which would need lots of custom development.

-If your Billing System is pushing data on Data Warehouse (DWH) then you can transfer reporting activities towards DWH system but still many departments would like to have important reports from the source system which is the Billing System.
+If your Billing System is pushing data on Data Warehouse (DWH), then you can transfer reporting activities towards DWH system, but still many departments would like to have important reports from the source system, which is the Billing System.

-We can categories reports into two categories:
+We can categorize reports into two categories −

-Custom Reports: These reports would not be available directly from the system and it would need some development using PL/SQL, PERL, or Shell script, etc.
+Custom Reports − These reports would not be available directly from the system and it would need some development using PL/SQL, PERL, or Shell script, etc.

 Payment reports provide information on the customer's account payments during a period of time.
 Account Receivables aging reports provide information on the account receivables, outstanding dues, etc.